crashoverride777/swifty-music/README.md

 }
 ```

 NOTE: By default the helper supports mp3 and wav as file formats.
-If you have another format go to the helper and update the prepare method with the new file extension.
+If you have another format go to the MusicPlayer.swift file update the prepare method with the new file extension.

 Than init the helper as soon as your app launches like this